setek/dotfiles/README.md

 structured the project accordingly.

-If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).
+If you're interested in the philosophy behind why projects like these are awesome, you might want to [read Zach Holman’s post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## install

+Open Terminal, pre-install things:

+1. Make sure `git` is installed (should be)
+1. Make sure `brew` is installed (`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"` or check [Brew website](https://brew.sh/) for the command)

 Run this: